FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

-Autoencoder is another popular neural-network based tool for data compression.
-A study in~\cite{baldi.hornik.1989} showed that the optimum weights of an autoencoder for efficient data compression and features decorrelation are given by the eigenvectors of the input covariance matrix.
-The good generalization power of neural network based systems along with their ease of parallelization in case of massive data make them very attractive and efficient solutions for PCA.
-It was noted in~\cite{oja, sanger} that neural networks trained using the Hebbian learning rule~\cite{Hebb.1949} extract principal components of the input correlation matrix in the streaming data case.
-In the same vein of streaming setting, an earlier work by Krasulina~\cite{krasulina} proposed a similar learning method that converges to the dominant eigenvector of the expected value of sample random matrices.
-Even though the methods proposed by Krasulina~\cite{krasulina} and Oja~\cite{oja} have many similarities as pointed out in~\cite{oja, balsubramani2013}, the direct studies of Krasulina's method are rather limited.
-The adaptation of Krasulina's method for distributed setting has not been studied yet.
-In this paper, we propose a learning method based on the original Krasulina rule that converges to the first $K$ eigenvectors (principal components) of the sample covariance matrix in distributed batch settings.
-Due to the parallelization potential and an iterative update based rule, our proposed method seems to be very coherent to autoencoder training as well .
+An autoencoder is another popular neural-network based tool for data compression.
+The good generalization capability of neural network-based systems along with their ease of parallelization in the case of massive data make them very attractive and efficient solutions for PCA.
+A study in~\cite{baldi.hornik.1989} showed that the optimum weights of an autoencoder for efficient data compression and features decorrelation, when the loss function is the reconstruction error, are given by the space spanned by the eigenvectors of the input covariance matrix.
+It was also noted in~\cite{oja, sanger} that neural networks trained using the Hebbian learning rule~\cite{Hebb.1949} extract principal components of the input correlation matrix in the streaming data case.
+In the same vein of streaming setting, an earlier work by Krasulina~\cite{krasulina} proposed a similar learning method that converges to the dominant eigenvector of the expectation of input sample covariance matrix.
+Even though the methods proposed by Krasulina~\cite{krasulina} and Oja~\cite{oja} have many similarities as pointed out in~\cite{oja, balsubramani2013}, Oja's~\cite{oja} rule has been studied more extensively than Krasulina's~\cite{krasulina} method.
+The original Krasulina's method is a simple iterative method for the estimation of the top eigenvector in the streaming case and its matrix version called Matrix Krasulina was proposed much later in~\cite{matrix_krasulina2019} that extends the original method to estimate the subspace spanned by the top $K$ eigenvectors.
+Since we aim to find the top $K$ eigenvectors, in this paper we propose a learning method based on the original Krasulina's method that can be shown to converge to the first $K$ eigenvectors (principal components) of the sample covariance matrix, not just the principal subspace, in distributed batch settings.
+Due to the parallelization potential and an iterative update-based rule, our proposed method is applicable to autoencoder training as well.